What Is OSFED

 Secretive Eating or Food Rituals

-Eating alone, night eating, cutting food into tiny pieces, sticking to “safe” foods, or avoiding meals with others.
+Individuals may eat in isolation, such as late at night or in private, to hide their behaviors.
+Food rituals like cutting food into tiny pieces, sticking to “safe” foods, or avoiding meals with others are also common.

 Emotional & Physical Red Flags